 Many Christians remember Jesus Christ's birth when they celebrate Christmas Day, which is on December 25 in the Gregorian calendar.
 His actual birthday remains unconfirmed.
 Scholars think that Saint Thomas the Apostle introduced Christianity to the area that is now India around 52 CE.
 There are now around 24 million Christians in India.
 The states with the largest percentages of Christians are:

-- Arunachal Pradesh, Assam, Manipur, Meghalaya, Mizoram, Nagaland in north-west India.
+Arunachal Pradesh, Assam, Manipur, Meghalaya, Mizoram, and Nagaland in the north-east.

 Christmas Day is widely celebrated in these states, but may be barely marked in others.